lupyuen/lupyuen.github.io/src/ci6.md

 Our __Rewind Build Script__ exports the Build Logs to [__GitLab Snippets__](https://gist.github.com/lupyuen/588086e525e91db6ab20fdcfe818af5a#file-ci-unknown-log-L217).
 (Or GitHub Gists, pic below)

-The Build Logs are then ingested into our NuttX Build History by a Scheduled Task.
-So when you run the Rewind Build Script, please lemme know your __GitLab or GitHub User ID__!
+The Build Logs are then ingested into our __NuttX Build History__ by a Scheduled Task.
+So when you run the Rewind Build Script, please tell me your __GitLab or GitHub User ID__.

 ![Our Rewind Build Script exports the Build Logs to GitLab Snippets or GitHub Gists](https://lupyuen.github.io/images/ci6-log2.png)